altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 }
 {
 ~Behind them Kent watched them link arms.~
-~He wasn’t in ear shot so he just followed them.~ ~They were walking apparently to wherever they were heading.~ ~Which was a stroke of luck for him, not having to hail down a taxi...~ ~He watched them stop at a hotdog vendor.~
+~He wasn't in ear shot so he just followed them.~ ~They were walking apparently to wherever they were heading.~ ~Which was a stroke of luck for him, not having to hail down a taxi...~ ~He watched them stop at a hotdog vendor.~
 ~Felix flashing his phone and the vendor just giving them several hotdogs.~ ~They walked off without paying.~
-*He stopped himself, to meet the vendor’s glassy stare.*
+*He stopped himself, to meet the vendor's glassy stare.*
 ~It took a few seconds but suddenly he shook and asked what Kent wanted.~ *Kent paid for a hotdog and hurriedly caught up.*
 ~He watched them enter Idlewild Park and make their way up Brookville blvd.~